Paouky/paouky-docs/docs/about-grin/scalability.md

 ### Comparison For Bitcoiners

 At the time of this writing, there were 560M Bitcoin transactions, taking up 300GB of space.
-Somebody who wants to verify the current state must replay each and every transcation.
+Somebody who wants to verify the current state must replay each and every transacation.
 He will check millions of outputs to eventually derive the current set of 66M unspent outputs.

 Mimblewimble shrinks the transaction history such that a chain with Bitcoin's history would be kept at around 1/4 of its size.
 This difference becomes much more exciting if one remembers that Mimblewimble employs Confidential Transactions, so that each output requires a large rangeproof.
 If the current Bitcoin blockchain had hidden amounts, it's size would have been on the order of several terabyes.